uralys/maperial.js/README.md

 # I want to know more !
 - Start to learn how to play with [Maperial] (./documentation.md)
-- Checkout a whole bunch of [Examples] (./demos.md) with code
+- Checkout a whole bunch of jsbin [examples] (./demos.md)
-- Now you're expert, explore the complete API [documentation](http://static.maperial.com/doc)
+- When you're expert, explore the complete API [documentation](http://static.maperial.com/doc)